Berrien County assistance programs.

 - LIHEAP, known as the Low Income Energy Assistance Program - While weatherization will help you reduce your energy bills, this LIHEAP program provides financial assistance and cash grants to pay a bill, and ensure service does not get terminated.

 The location also offers additional social services.
 One important program from the Salvation Army is assisting children around the Christmas holiday by passing out free toys or presents.
 There may also be free meals, food, and referrals to local loan programs.
 Families in Berrien County can also find additional charities to turn to for help at Christmas.
+Or students going back to school can get free school supplies, uniforms, and other goods.
 Call 344-6119

 Family Health Center - Offers patients and low income people with emergency prescription assistance at most 1x per year, 8am to 8pm daily.
 Call 488-0813.